 Established in September 1986 with bequests from the estates of George Deba (Vancouver) and Katherine Miskew (Edmonton), as well as many contributions from individuals and organizations in Canada and the United States.
 Income from the fund supports a broad range of CIUS projects and activities.
 In April 1996, a $10,000 bequest from the estate of Steven Kobrynsky of Canora, Saskatchewan, established the Steven Kobrynsky Memorial Scholarship, awarded every two years to an undergraduate who excels in the study of the Ukrainian language.

-Established in November 1986 with a bequest from the estate of Professor Volodymyr Kubijovyč and matched two-to-one by the government of Alberta.
+Established in November 1986 with a bequest from the estate of Professor Volodymyr Kubijovyč and matched two-to-one by the Government of Alberta.
 Initially, income helped fund the Entsyklopediia ukraïnoznavstva, the Encyclopedia of Ukraine, and the Shevchenko Scientific Society branch in Sarcelles, France.
-It now supports the Internet Encyclopedia of Ukraine Project.
+The fund supports encyclopedia projects of CIUS.

 Established in December 1986 by Petro Malofij as the Marusia Onyshchuk and Ivanko Kharuk Memorial Endowment Fund and renamed in 2011.
 Income from the fund provides scholarships for students from the Sniatyn region studying at Chernivtsi National University in the fields of history, political science, law, and economics.

 This endowment was established by Stephania Bukachevska-Pastushenko at the Canadian Foundation for Ukrainian Studies (CFUS) in Toronto with an initial gift of $100,000.
 In January 1987 CFUS transferred the funds to CIUS, and they were matched two-to-one by the government of Alberta.
 Income from the fund supports archival research, cataloguing of existing collections, and publication of research aids.